 Netflix: Undetected.
 Nord actually states that Netflix currently works in only 5 countries: the US, UK, Canada, Netherlands and Japan.
 So we tested all these servers, and they all worked.

 It’s actually hugely impressive Netflix works in 5 countries.
 Most other VPNs only work in the US, UK, or just plain nowhere.
-Even ExpressVPN, which many report as the top for Netflix, wasn’t working anywhere in our recent tests.

 YouTube: Undetected.
 Unsurprisingly YouTube, the easiest to get around, worked in all locations.